shreyasah99/FDA-Drug-Adverse-Events-End-to-End-ETL-and-Analytics-Pipeline/README.md

-# FDA Drug Adverse Events ETL Project
+# FDA Drug Adverse Events: End-to-End ETL and Analytics Pipeline

 This project involves extracting data on drug adverse events from the [FDA's open-source data platform](https://open.fda.gov/), transforming it using Python Pandas, and loading it into Snowflake for further analysis and visualization.
 The entire ETL process is orchestrated using Apache Airflow and Docker, with data visualization performed using Tableau Desktop.